nuprl/gradual-typing-performance/paper/lessons.md

   We recommend using a specific adaptor module for this purpose.
   It is simpler and more straightforward than making one typed module the primary importer and having that typed module re-export the shared functions and data.

+  This is NOT an excuse to put a typed/untyped boundary between a struct and closely-related functions.
+  Those should all be typed (or untyped) as a single unit to avoid high overhead.
 - __Consider opaque structs__.
   Typed Racket allows importing a struct opaquely, rather than exposing its internal fields.
   Opaque names lead to significantly faster contracts, but are also generative.